AS9100

-AS9100 is a widely adopted and standardized quality management system for the aerospace industry.

-It was released in October, 1999, by the Society of Automotive Engineers and the European Association of Aerospace Industries.
+Aerospace 9100 (AS9100) is an international standard for aerospace management systems that is a widely adopted and standardized quality management system for the aerospace sector.
+It was developed in March 1999 by Society of Automotive Engineers.
+The goal of the standard is to provide for continual improvement, emphasizing defect prevention and the reduction of variation and waste in the aerospace industry supply chain and assembly process.
+The standard was designed to fit into an integrated management system.

 AS9100 replaces the earlier AS9000 and fully incorporates the entirety of the current version of ISO 9001, while adding requirements relating to quality and safety.

-Major aerospace manufacturers and suppliers worldwide require compliance and/or registration to AS9100 as a condition of doing business with them.
+Major aerospace manufacturers and suppliers worldwide require compliance with AS9100 as a condition of doing business with them.

 History

 Prior to development of AS9100 standards for Quality Management Systems, the U.S. military applied two specifications to supplier quality and inspection programs, respectively, MIL-Q-9858A Quality Program Requirements, and MIL-I-45208A Military Specification: Inspection System Requirements.
 For years these specifications had represented the basic tenets of the aerospace industry.
 However, when the U.S. government adopted ISO 9001, it withdrew those two quality standards.
 Large aerospace companies then began requiring their suppliers to develop quality programs based on ISO 9001.
+As technologies evolve, and industries become more specialized, it is likely that more updates will be made to these standards and additional specialty Quality Management Systems (QMS) requirements for various industries.